mxdevmanuel/dotfiles/README.md

 ### Comments

-Instead of an installer this is a helper to avoid all the repetitive commands that have to be run and boilerplating that has to be done for LANG, hosts, useradd, etc. and to avoid forgetting any important step.
+Rather than an installer this is a helper to avoid all the repetitive commands that have to be run and boilerplating that has to be done for LANG, hosts, useradd, etc. and to avoid forgetting any important step.

 I know of archinstall and maybe someday I'll redo my script with it's library but doing it this way was more fun.